 Congratulations on taking the step to become a student leader at IPFW.
-By starting a new student organization you will be helping to enrich the culture at IPFW and increase the number of extra-curricular opportunities available to your peers.
-Below you will find all the necessary tools for starting up a new organization.
+By starting a new student organization, you will be helping enrich the culture at IPFW and increasing the number of extracurricular opportunities available to your peers.
+Below, you will find all the necessary tools for starting up a new organization.

 There is some information that must be present in your group's constitution in order to be approved by Student Senate and become chartered; as you create the document, be sure to follow these 18 Guidelines

 Once you have a final draft, submit it to the student body Vice President of Legislation using the Student Senate Constitution Request Form.

 The advisor can be any IPFW staff or faculty member who is willing to commit to your group.
 The following Advisor Responsibility Form outlines what being an advisor entails and the official forms that your organization's advisor must complete in order to be a recognized organization.

 Once you have been chartered by the IPSGA Student Senate, you must complete a Report Form and submit it to the SORC in Walb Union 214.
 This document is vital to the recognition process; it is also extremely important that your group updates the report form if there is a change in officers so that new officers can access funds through the Bursar.

 Each year, presidents and treasurers must attend a seperate President and Treasurer Training session.
 Most organizations will attend a fall training, but we also will have a spring session for new organizations and for groups with new officers who want to schedule events over the summer.